Creating a Classroom Library

 Here's how I organized my classroom library.
 There is no right or wrong way to organize your library and these ideas are simply how I choose to organize mine.

-This is a picture of my second grade library in progress.
+Just below is a picture of my second grade library in progress.
 It is amazing how it transforms!

 And here are pictures of the completed library area: